cmmvio/cmmv-docs-en/6-View/5-Templates.md

 * **``<scripts/>`` Tag:**

-This tag handles the inclusion of JavaScript files configured in your ``.cmmv.config.js`` or directly within the view itself.
+This tag handles the inclusion of JavaScript files configured in your ``.cmmv.config.cjs`` or directly within the view itself.
 This ensures that all required client-side scripts are included in the final rendering of the page.

 * **Other Custom Tags:**